Blood & Honour: Finland

 A short-lived Finnish chapter of Blood & Honour formed in the mid-1990s.
 A second iteration formed in 2003, and was still active as of 2020.
-The group has connections to the Nordic Resistance Movement (NRM), and members were photographed with the Soldiers of Odin in 2018 and 2019.
+Finnish Blood & Honour has enjoyed the patronage of multiple neo-Nazi groups, including the radical splinter of the Constitutional Right Party "National Culture Front", Finland - Fatherland and most recently the Nordic Resistance Movement (NRM).
+Blood & Honour members were photographed in the independence day rally with the Soldiers of Odin in 2018 and 2019.
 Members of Blood & Honour have been candidates for the far-right Finns Party.
 Finns Party councillor Risto Helin was photographed wearing a Blood & Honour shirt and he donated Adolf Hitler paraphernalia to an affiliated skinhead club in Vaasa.
 Blood & Honour gained attention in Finland when an affiliated "April Group" distributed "wanted dead or alive" posters of Left Alliance chair Suvi-Anne Siimes.

 Finnish pro-MMA fighter Niko Puhakka ran security for Blood & Honour Helsinki.
 The skinheads got into an armed confrontation with another gang on 14 August 2012 at the Roihupelto club where Puhakka was wounded by a bullet.
 Prominent members of the associations who rent for Blood & Honour are Atte Enroth and Jarkko Räsänen who have convictions for anti-immigrant violence stretching back to the 1990s.

 Blood & Honour Kouvola organized charity football matches and concerts for disabled veterans in 2005, and were donated the use of the city's stadium for the event.
 After the media brought up Blood & Honour's violently racist character, the representatives of the city denied knowing what sort of organization it was.
 The event raised thousands of euros, which were accepted by the veterans' organization, although they stated they do not endorse Blood & Honour.

 Since 2022 Finnish Blood & Honour has organized an annual "White Boy Summer Fest" together with Hammerskins and Veren Laki (Law of Blood), a neo-Nazi combat sports collective connected to the NRM.
 The festival includes concerts and MMA tournament.

+In 2022, members of Jyväskylä chapter sprayed activists of Extinction Rebellion with sewage during Rally Finland event.

+In 2026, the Finnish Broadcasting Company (Yle) uncovered that a chapter in Jyväskylä had hosted neo-Nazis from across Europe in recent years at a community center owned by Jyväskylä Area Youth Center association.
+Photos taken from Facebook revealed that the community center was decorated with banners bearing racist and fascist symbols and slogans.
+The bands sang songs glorifying lynching of Black people.
+Yle also revealed the Jyväskylä chapter’s clubhouse’s secret address, and the landlord decided to terminate the tenancy agreement and evict them.